Manage compute in Azure Synapse Analytics data warehouse

 Recommendations for finding the best number of data warehouse units:

-- For a data warehouse in development, begin by selecting a smaller number of data warehouse units.
-A good starting point is DW400 or DW200.
+- For a SQL pool in development, begin by selecting a smaller number of data warehouse units.
+A good starting point is DW400c or DW200c.

 - Monitor your application performance, observing the number of data warehouse units selected compared to the performance you observe.